wbb921/spoken-dialogue-turn-detection/README.md

 and a numpy array which stores the turn-taking patterns as defined above with shape (2, T)

+The model outputs with a resolution of 12.5Hz(80 ms a frame)

 ## Usage

 The model is totally causal, which can be used in offline or streaming manner.